 In 1861 the first color photograph was revealed to the world, which led to the invention of the Gelatin Dry Plate camera.
 What made this so revolutionary was the fact that it was small and portable.
 Up until this time, cameras were heavy and required a tripod.
 The film camera was well on its way to becoming the better-known versions we recognize today.

 Although very close to our current 35mm cameras, they were still much larger and continued to require the entire unit to be sent back to Kodak for development.
-Another inventor name Oskar Barnack took notice to this and developed the first 35mm camera.
+Another inventor named Oskar Barnack took notice of this and developed the first 35mm camera.
 This camera gave photographers unprecedented mobility.
-It also allowed for more photographers and quicker photo taking experiences which led to an explosion of iconic photographs around the world.
-A half century after Kodak released its box camera design another inventor develops the first SLR (single lens reflex) camera.
+To understand it more you need to learn about film camera parts as well.
+It also allowed for more photographers and quicker photo taking experiences, which led to an explosion of iconic photographs around the world.
+A half-century after Kodak released its box camera design another inventor develops the first SLR (single lens reflex) the camera.

 Understanding how a film camera works is much easier in hindsight.
-These early inventors spent years of their life improving upon the inventions prior to create our modern film cameras.
+These early inventors spent years of their life improving upon the inventions prior to creating our modern film cameras.
 It is hard to imagine the world without photography.
 Film cameras have literally changed the world and even though the first digital camera process was invented in 1975, it wasn’t until the 1990’s that people began to convert away from film cameras.
-Film has a very warm and traditional feel to it and that is why many people still prefer to use this technique of photography over digital options.
+The film has a very warm and traditional feel to it, and that is why many people still prefer to use this technique of photography over digital options.